 Approval of Grant Proposals

 - The Office of Academic Enrichment will complete the routing process.
-The Grant Implementation Sheet will be reviewed and signed by: the Principle Investigator, Chair of the Department, Dean, Academic Enrichment Director, and Provost.
+The Grant Implementation Sheet will be reviewed and signed by: the Principle Investigator, Chair of the Department, Dean, Academic Enrichment Director, and Vice President for Academic Affairs.

-- The Office of Academic Enrichment will coordinate with the Provost, and the Principle Investigator regarding the mailing or electronic submission of the final grant proposal to the funding agency.
+- The Office of Academic Enrichment will coordinate with the Vice President for Academic Affairs, and the Principle Investigator regarding the mailing or electronic submission of the final grant proposal to the funding agency.
 Please keep in mind that certain types of grants must be submitted by authorized personnel on campus, so it will be necessary to coordinate with the authorized personnel as well.

 Grant Submission Using Grants.gov